 More information about the Bangkok Grand Palace

-The Grand Palace is one of the most visited sights and popular tourist attraction in Bangkok and all of Thailand.
+A popular tourist attraction, the Grand Palace is one of the most visited sights in Bangkok and all of Thailand.

-In the complex you will find, amongst others, the Royal Residence, the throne halls and the Temple of the Emerald Buddha, one of Thailand’s most revered places.
+In the complex you will find impressive structures, amongst others, the Royal Residence, the Throne halls and Wat Phra Kaew.

-The Palace is currently used for the hosting of royal ceremonials, official gatherings, the welcoming of the king’s guests and other government events.
+The Palace is currently used for the hosting of royal ceremonials, official gatherings, the welcoming of the king’s guests, and other auspicious and government events.

 While the grand Palace grounds are open everyday (unless being used for state functions) the audience hall is only open during weekdays.